Nike announces it’ll stop using kangaroo leather for its soccer cleats

 PORTLAND, Ore.
 (KOIN) — After Oregon lawmakers introduced a bill banning the sale of kangaroo parts, Nike has announced that it will no longer be using kangaroo leather for any of its products by the end of 2023.

-According to ESPN, Nike told the sports entertainment brand about its move away from kangaroo products in a statement on Monday.
+According to ESPN, Nike confirmed its move away from kangaroo products in a statement on Monday.

 ESPN reported that Nike’s Tiempo soccer cleats, which are typically made with kangaroo leather, will “debut with a new Nike-only, proprietary synthetic upper, [with] a new material that is a better performance solution.”